yume-chan/ya-webadb/apps/book/docs/basics/architecture.md

 ### Core

-Core is the `@yume-chan/adb` package.
-It generates data in **ADB protocol**.
+**Core** is the `@yume-chan/adb` package.
+It generates data in ADB protocol, without "host prefix" (not needed because packets are directly sent to **daemons** via **backends**).

 ### Backend

-Backends are in their own packages.
-They implement custom logic for sending packets.
+One **backend** defines one method to transmit and receive ADB packets.
+There are already multiple backend implementations, for example `@yume-chan/adb-backend-usb` and `@yume-chan/adb-backend-ws`.

-Core takes an instance of some Backend on initialization, and calls methods on it to send and receive data.
+One **core** instance requires one **backend** instance, so it only connects to one device.

-Because it's not easy to share a Backend to clients outside the Web Browser, and it's very easy to share a connected Core object, this 1:1:1 architecture was chosen and it dramatically reduces complexity.
+Because JavaScript runtimes are generally more isolated, sharing devices between multiple application is not a consideration.
+However, it is still very easy to share a **core** instance within a single application, and if a runtime has more privileges, sharing **core** using a custom protocol is also not impossible.

-Having Backend as an independent part also makes it very easy to port to other runtimes (Web Browsers, Node.js, Electron, etc).
+Having Backend as an independent part also makes it extremely easy to port to other runtimes (Web Browsers, Node.js, Electron, etc.).

 Possible Backend implementations: